Honeyberry Fruit

 * upright and spreading shape

-* Pollenizers: *Honey Bee* or Indigo Gem, Indigo Treat, Berry Smart Blue, Tundra, Blue Banana
+* Pollenizers: Blue Banana, Beast, Honey Bee or Indigo Gem, Indigo Treat, Berry Smart Blue, Tundra,

 * Note on Borealis as pollenizer: we do not sell Borealis because Borealis berries are harder to harvest & can mold underneath its dense canopy of leaves